August 2022

 This place had some wonderful buildings, very pretty

-Here I tried to rest and unscramble my wound up mind.
+I tried to get some rest and clear my mind.⁣

-The first lift came from a man who could not understand a word I was trying to say to him, he dropped me off in a car park outside Marquise.
-With the remaining money, about 2 Euro I purchased some much-needed fruit juice from Lidls.
+The first ride was from a man who couldn't understand a word I said.
+He dropped me off in a parking lot outside of Marquise.
+I used the remaining two euros to buy some much-needed fruit juice from Lidls.

-The last and final lift of the day came from a man playing dance music in his car, give me a mini tour of Bologne before dropping me off in the town centre.
+My last lift of the day came from a man who gave me a brief tour of Bologne while playing dance music in his car before dropping me off in the town center.

 Towards a pier.